2026 United States House of Representatives elections in Maryland: District 5

 The 5th district is based in southern Maryland, and encompasses Charles, St. Mary's, Calvert counties and a small portion of southern Anne Arundel County, as well as the Washington, D.C. suburbs of Bowie and Upper Marlboro.
-The incumbent is Democrat Steny Hoyer, who was re-elected with 67.8% of the vote in 2024.
+Incumbent Democrat Steny Hoyer, who was re-elected with 67.8% of the vote in 2024, announced in early January that he would not run for re-election.